Taywee/args/README.md

 	`--foo` in the same parser), though shortopt and longopt prefixes can be different.

+# How do I use it?

+Just copy and paste it into your source tree, or put it somewhere that your compiler can see.
+As long as you can `#include "args.hxx"` and use c++11, you should be good to go.

 # Examples

 All the code examples here will be complete code examples, with some output.